Byzero512/winpwn/README.md

 ## winpwn: mini pwntools for Windows
 for CTF windows pwn

+the encode and decode have problem............ have not solved

 ### pre
 1. there are two versions of winpwn: winpwn-deps and winpwn-nodeps
 2. for winpwn-deps: